-• A third element of problem solving is the use of analogy.
-Here we are interested in how people solve novel problems.
-One suggestion is that this is done by mapping knowledge relating to a similar known domain to the new problem - called analogical mapping.
-Similarities between the known domain and the new one are noted and operators from the known domain are transferred to the new one.
-This process has been investigated using analogous stories.
+✤ A third element of problem solving is the use of analogy.
+Here we are interested inhow people solve novel problems.

+One suggestion is that this is done by mapping knowledge relating to a similar known domain to the new problem - called analogicalmapping.
+Similarities between the known domain and the new one are note dand operators from the known domain are transferred to the new one.

-Skill Acquisition
+Skill acquisition